 These stories hint at one fact that many people may not realize — the United States is heavily dependent on foreign-born healthcare workers, including doctors, nurses, and home care aides.

-About one quarter of the more than 800,000 physicians practicing in the United States are graduates of medical schools outside the country — as are 10 to 15 percent of trainees in doctor residency programs.
+About of the more than 800,000 physicians practicing in the United States are graduates of medical schools outside the country — as are 10 to 15 percent of trainees in doctor residency programs.

 According to Andrea Clement Santiago, director of communications and media relations of The Medicus Firm, which recruits and places doctors in the United States, about 15,000 of those doctors are from the seven countries targeted in the travel ban.